Letdown2491/waypoint-gtk/docs/USER_GUIDE.md

 **Safety feature:** Waypoint automatically creates a safety backup before rollback, allowing you to undo if needed.

+**Safety validations:** During multi-subvolume restores, Waypoint validates /etc/fstab to ensure all mount points are correct.
+If validation fails, the restore is cancelled before any changes are made.
+Temporary writable copies are automatically cleaned up after restore.

 ### Restoring Individual Files

 Restore specific files without full system rollback: